Freedom of religion in the Comoros: Restrictions on religious freedom

 The Government does not ban specific religions or religious factions.
 The Government allows organized religious groups to establish places of worship, train clergy to serve believers, and assemble for peaceful religious activities.
 However, proselytizing for any religion except Islam is illegal and foreigners caught proselytizing for religions other than Islam were subject to deportation under the law.

 In 2013, a law was passed establishing the Sunni Shafi'i doctrine as the only allowable religious practice in the country and placing sanctions on all other religious practice on the grounds of avoiding social unrest and the undermining of national cohesion and unity.
 The government states it ratified the law due to fears of religious radicalization.

 There were no reports of government sponsorship of speech or materials that foster intolerance or hatred toward any religious groups.

 The Government does not prohibit, restrict, or punish parents for raising their children in accordance with religious teachings and practices of their choice.

 There are no specific religious requirements for membership in the ruling party.

 The Government did not designate religion on passports or national identity documents, either explicitly or in code.

 The Government prohibited the distribution of religious literature, clothing, and symbols.
 The International Church of Moroni was allowed to import 10,000 gift boxes in April 2007 provided the boxes did not contain religious literature, symbols, or clothing.
 In 2006 the organization was prohibited from distributing gift boxes of toys for local children containing cross necklaces.
 In 2006 authorities on Grande Comores barred the nongovernmental organization (NGO) Who Will Follow Me?, created by the Protestant Church in Moroni, from distributing imported T-shirts emblazoned with the NGO's name in Comoran.

 Bans on alcohol and immodest dress are enforced sporadically, usually during religious months, such as Ramadan.
 Alcohol can be imported and sold with a permit from the Government.

 Abuses of religious freedom

 On July 6, 2006, in a general amnesty decreed by President Ahmed Abdallah Sambi in celebration of Independence Day, prisoners were released who had been arrested in the preceding 6 months.
 Among them were four citizens who were convicted of "evangelizing Muslims" for hosting Christian religious debates in a private residence.
 There are rarely cases of religious detainees or prisoners.
 This was the only reported instance where the Government imposed fines, later waived, for unauthorized religious activity.
 Local police supported the village of Ndruani's decision to chase out the "evangelizers."

-In 2013 and 2014, the government did not allow non-Sunni Muslim citizens to establish places of worship or assemble for peaceful religious activities.